 "The only reason you’d be saying that is because she’s either dead already or halfway there.
 So, when’s her due date?"

-“How can you say something so fucked up to a stranger?
-How can you be that much of a fuck up?
+"How can you say something so fucked up to a stranger?
 I was wrong today.
-You can’t become the epitome of selflessness.
-It wouldn’t work.”
+A good and honest try couldn't save you.
+It wouldn’t work"